Comfort Alert: The following story presents a

 “How do you mean?”
 Intriguing that the professor seemed to take the Ramsey case almost personally—why so quick to dismiss—gotta mine that vein, all right.
 But first I glanced counter-wise to spot Mork peeling off his field jacket to reveal a black Rainforest T-shirt and the same old rainbow suspenders he sported when Orsen was calling down from Ork—peering anywhere but straight ahead.
 Everybody else seemingly waited for him to go off somehow on the tabletops, just for grins.
 “You talkin’ about all the snow he’s blown, or what?”

 “I mean, this isn’t exactly Beverly Hills or South Beach in here, now is it…”

-“Oh, that…glam-wise—yeah, not even close,” I nodded, struggling to grokk the reference, noodling way back for some grasp of a once common clinical lexicon.
-“You’re saying, as in, like, demographically…”
+“You’re saying as in, like demographically…” I nodded, struggling to grokk the reference, noodling way back for some grasp of a once common clinical lexicon.

 “No, as in ethnographically,” Paulen’s voice rose over some thrumming and trilling, quite exotically thrilling ambient music overhead.
 “Let alone theographically.”

 “Whatever…” Unclear on that concept, dismissing it as arcane sociological argot I’d begged off ages ago: I instead noted the metallic protuberance barring across his right ear.
-These devices I’d come to deride, long annoyed with the slow pedestrian wandering, the disjointed monologues in a polyglut of tongues—the overheated airs and wireless pretentiousness of them all—ultimately leading to little more than radiation burn and a bad case of celliflower ear.
+These electronic devices I’d come to deride, long annoyed with the slow pedestrian wandering, the disjointed monologues in a polyglut of tongues—the overheated airs and wireless pretentiousness of them all—ultimately leading to little more than radiation burn and a bad case of celliflower ear.
 “Loud enough for you…with the hearing aid there…I mean, what’s with the ear armor?”

 “It’s Bluetooth, voice activated,” Paulen pressed the green call button blinking near his starboard lobe, a brown and chrome Jabra v2.0 headset, not that much smaller than a 9-volt radio battery, hooked tightly to his ear.
 Mildly distracted, he released the button, then reached for his jacket pocket.
 “I’m just getting accustomed to it—you know, the driving, and all.
 Plus I’ll confess to having become something of a gadget freak, as it were.”